ashhadsheikh/smsgateway/README.md

 5. Create new Pull Request

 ## License

 smsgateway is free software released under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.

+## Code of Conduct

+Everyone interacting in the Smsgateway project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ashhadsheikh/smsgateway/blob/master/CODE_OF_CONDUCT.md).